hobigo/nextcloud-node-client/README.md

 ### Tag
 Tags are used to filter for file and folders.
 Tags can be created and assigned to files or folders.

-## API overview
+## API
-The API usage is currently not yet documented.
+This is an overview of the client API.
-Please refer to test file and the ``/docs`` folder with the generated documentation.
+Details can be found in the [API docs](http://hobigo.de/nextcloud-node-client/)

 ### Client
 - factory method for client